iATSPayments/com.iatspayments.civicrm/README.md

 Requirements
 ------------

-1. CiviCRM 5.x.
-Tested on the latest ESR and officially supported recent releases.
+1. CiviCRM versions: tested on the latest ESR and officially supported recent releases.

 2. When using the 'legacy' processor, your PHP needs to include the SOAP extension (php.net/manual/en/soap.setup.php).